vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-first-time-setup.md

 ## Download - We are now in Closed Beta Phase!

 The Sinch Closed BETA SDKs can only be obtained after direct contact with Sinch Voice & Video Team.
 Contact [Sinch support](mailto:support@sinch.com).
-Please add the frase "CLOSED BETA REQUEST" on your email subject.
+Please add the phrase "CLOSED BETA REQUEST" on your email subject.

 <!-- ## Download